nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-13.md

 # [Diffusione del virus SARS-CoV-2 dall'Iran](https://nextstrain.org/ncov/2020-03-13?d=tree,map&label=clade:A3&p=grid&legend=closed&m=div)

 <!-- A number of genomes have been sequenced from patients reporting travel history to Iran.
 These genomes are all extremely similar, and indicate that the outbreak in Iran may be the result of a single transmission which has subsequently been transmitted to many other places. -->
-Numerosi genomi sono stati sequenziati da pazienti che hanno riportato di aver viaggiato in Iran.
+Numerosi genomi sono stati sequenziati da pazienti che hanno dichiarato di aver viaggiato in Iran.
 Questi genomi sono tutti estremamente simili tra loro ed indicano che l'epidemia in Iran potrebbe essere il risultato di una singola trasmissione che è stata successivamente diffusa a molte altre località.
 <br><br>

 <!-- Note that there are no full genomes available from patients in Iran. -->